Taunton: Transport

-In 2009, Project Taunton, the authority responsible for Taunton's regeneration project, revealed proposals for Taunton metro rail, under a transport sustainability plan.
+In 2009, Project Taunton, the authority responsible for Taunton's regeneration, revealed proposals for Taunton metro rail, under a transport sustainability plan.
 They were not implemented.

+Go-op, a co-operatively owned open-access train operating company, have proposed to operate services between Swindon, Taunton and Weston-super-Mare.
+In November 2024, the Office of Rail and Road gave conditional approval for the proposed services, subject to financial and rolling stock requirements, to begin no later than December 2026.

 Road

 Taunton has road links with the M5 motorway junctions 25 (Taunton) and 26 (Wellington) close to the town, and other major roads such as the A38 and A358.
 The Taunton bypass section of the M5, between the two junctions, opened in April 1974 and relieved the town of heavy holiday traffic on the A38.
 Taunton Deane services use that motorway section.

-A strong economy increases traffic; in 2011 the County Council foresaw a sharp rise from 2001 levels.
+A strong economy increases traffic; in 2011, the County Council foresaw a sharp rise from 2001 levels.
 Two major roads opened: the Third Way (A3807) linking Bridge Street and Castle Street in 2011, and the Northern Inner Distributor Road (A3087) between Staplegrove Road and Priory Avenue in July 2017.

 2011 M5 crash

 On the evening of 4 November 2011, 34 vehicles met with an accident near junction 25 of the M5 motorway northbound, on the north-eastern edge of the town at West Monkton.
 Seven people were killed and a further 51 injured.